smartcoder-21/JS-Encryption/README.md

 <br>
 <a href="https://JS-Encryption-20.smartcoder21.repl.co">Beta / Test version</a>

-PGP Key are in the "Signing" branch
+Signature and PGP public key are on the website

 Warning may be buggy